 SD MANUFACTURINGRecent and archived news stories on: Aerospace, Agribusiness, Chemicals, Electronics, Energy, Fabrication, Industrial, Plastics, Textiles...

-The U.S. Navy said on Aug.
-25 that it awarded BAE Systems San Diego Ship Repair a contract for dry-dock work to the Ticonderoga-class cruiser USS Lake Erie.
+The U.S. Navy awarded BAE Systems San Diego Ship Repair a $35.3 million contract modification to cover dry-dock work on the Arleigh Burke-class destroyer USS Pinckney.

 The U.S. Air Force said on Sept.
 23 that it awarded Northrop Grumman Corp. a four-year, $78 million delivery order for spare parts for the Block 40 version of the Global Hawk unmanned spy aircraft.

 A new, comprehensive look at the U.S. Department of Defense’s local presence predicts that the military spending that San Diego County enjoys will decline one percent in the new fiscal year, which begins on Oct.
 1.

 Japan Airlines Co.
 Ltd. and Kyocera Corp., which operates several subsidiary companies in San Diego, said they will jointly support the Tomodachi Hironomachi Delegation to the 24th Japan-America Grassroots Summit in that runs Sept.
 23-30 in San Diego.

 Epsilon Systems Solutions Inc. said that it received a U.S. Navy contract to support the Southwest Regional Maintenance Center, which repairs and modernizes ships in the port of San Diego.

 AGRICULTURE: Co.
 Improves Crop Yield, Cuts Maturation Time

 SGB Inc., a local agricultural biotech company, has closed an $11 million Series C financing round to help drive the commercial roll out of its hybrid crops — a low-cost and sustainable plant-based option for fuel, energy-producing biomass and protein in animal feed.